 Work package 11

-This WP is responsible for collecting current information on best practices for the handling of data formats created within TechOceanS.
-The WP also addresses any identified gaps in requirements by creating new hardware and software solutions.
-The results of this work will be integrated into the demonstrations of TechOceanS technologies and disseminated through methodological scientific articles as well as through the IOC-UNESCO Ocean Best Practices System.
+This WP was responsible for collecting current information on best practices for handling the data formats created within TechOceanS.
+It also addressed any identified gaps in requirements by creating new hardware and software solutions.
+The results of this work were integrated into the demonstrations of TechOceanS technologies and disseminated through methodological scientific articles as well as via the IOC-UNESCO Ocean Best Practices System.

 Lead: